Film / The Worlds Greatest Athlete

 The Worlds Greatest Athlete

-is a Disney film about two college coaches Sam Archer and his assistant Milo Jackson, their teams invariably lose.
-A coincidences sends the pair to Africa, where they catch sight of the Tarzan-like Nanu, a man who can outrun a cheetah in full bound.
+is a Disney film about two college coaches Sam Archer and his assistant, Milo Jackson.
+A series of coincidences sends the pair to Africa, where they catch sight of the Tarzan-like Nanu, a man who can outrun a cheetah in full bound.

 Seeing this, the men quickly attempt to recruit the young man for their college team, but are confronted by Nanu's godfather, Gazenga.
-Gazenga believes that allowing Nanu into the world of competitive United States college athletics might be to much for the young and impressionable man.
-Disappointed but persistent, Sam and Milo learn that among Nanu and Gazenga's people.
-When one man saves the life of another, he has become that man's protectorate for the rest of both their lives and must follow the man he saved wherever he goes.
+Gazenga believes that allowing Nanu into the world of competitive United States college athletics might be too much for the young and impressionable man.
+Disappointed but persistent, Sam and Milo learn that among Nanu and Gazenga's people, when one man saves the life of another, he has to become that man's protectorate for the rest of their lives and must follow the man he saved wherever he goes.
 After a few failed attempts, Sam and Milo are able to trick Nanu into saving

-him, from a stomach ach.
-With the deed done all three men (plus one stowed away tiger) get on a plane and head back to the U.S.
+him, from a stomachache.
+With the deed done, all three men (plus one stowed away tiger) get on a plane and head back to the U.S.

 Nanu then discovers how much he genuinely enjoys the sports Sam has him train in and tries to make history by winning every event at the NCAA Track & Field Championship.